Creating crawlers

 LxmlParser API

-In the event that the selector doesn’t match any elements, default will be
+event that the selector doesn’t match any elements, default is

 returned.